expectopatronm/AsyncHow-Based-Agentic-Systems-Evaluation-Dataset/README.md

    cd AsyncHow-Agentic-Systems-Evaluation
    ```

-2. **Task Graphs**: Each task graph is provided in JSON format and can be loaded and processed using standard graph libraries such as NetworkX.
+2. **Task Graphs**: Adapt the transformation accordingly to the task graph format you are using
 3. **Tool Functions**: Python scripts are provided for each scenario, replicating the synthetic tool functions.
 These can be executed and integrated into agentic systems for testing.
-4. **Evaluation**: Use the provided evaluation scripts to assess your agentic system’s performance based on the aforementioned metrics.
+4. **Evaluation**: Use the provided metric scripts together with the data you obtained from you agentic system.

 ## License